A generalized three lines lemma in Hardy-like spaces: Introduction

 In Section~\ref{sec:Hardy} we collect various results on the spaces $\mathbb{H}^{p,q}(S)$.
 These include a characterization of the boundary values of such functions and a few technical lemmas that will be used throughout our proofs.

-Section~\ref{sec:duality} contains the proof of the duality and log linear relations in Theorem~\ref{thm:duality} and Theorem~\ref{thm:convexity}, respectively.
+Section~\ref{sec:duality} contains the proof of the duality relation in Theorem~\ref{thm:duality}.
 Their proofs combine some tools of complex and convex analysis to first derive a dual formulation of problem~\eqref{eq:pq3lineproblem} over a suitable space of meromorphic functions, and then show, via a simple Blaschke product factorization, that this dual formulation is equivalent to the original problem with the H\"older conjugate exponents.
-This suffices to complete the proof of Theorem~\ref{thm:duality}, which is then used to prove~Theorem~\ref{thm:convexity}.
+This suffices to complete the proof of Theorem~\ref{thm:duality}.

 The proof of Theorem~\ref{thm:optimizers} is presented in Section~\ref{sec:eulerlagrange}.
 The first step here consists in writing down a set of coupled Euler-Lagrange equations for the pair of optimizers of problem~\eqref{eq:pq3lineproblem} and the associated dual problem over meromorphic functions described in Section~\ref{sec:duality}.
 These equations are non-local and non-linear in the sense that they relate the boundary values of a holomorphic function (the primal optimizer) and a meromorphic function (the dual optimizer) along distinct boundaries of the strip in a nonlinear way.
 Fortunately, it turns out that by combining (a weak version of) the Schwarz reflection principle and Liouville's theorem, we are able to derive an explicit formula for the product between the primal and dual optimizers (Lemma~\ref{lem:dualproduct}).
 This formula depends only on $\alpha \in (0,1)$; moreover, it justifies the Ansatz $h= \ee^{\phi}$ for the optimizers and allows us to construct the function $\phi$ via the well-known Poisson integral representation for harmonic functions on the strip.
 This considerably simplifies the construction for the optimizers in \cite{CCR24}, which relied on the Fourier transform of singular value distributions and was very specific for the case $p=\infty$ and $q=2$.